• Skip to main content

 Instructions

-• Preheat the oven to 350 degrees and spray a baking sheet with nonstick spray or cover with parchment paper.
+• Preheat the oven to 350℉.
+Line baking sheet with parchment paper or spray with non-stick cooking spray.

 • Let cool and enjoy!